-- Interest expense the increase was attributable to the Company's financing activities resulting in the issuance of convertible debentures in June 2009, and reflects interest on the convertible debentures, accretion of the equity component of the convertible debentures, and amortization of deferred financing costs. - Interest income the decrease was attributable to a reduction in the cash available for investment and the interest rate earned on the investments. - Gain (loss) on foreign exchange during 2009, the gain on foreign exchange was primarily due to the payment of obligations for operating activities in Hungary during a period when the value of the Hungarian forint was declining relative to the US dollar.
-During 2010, the impact of foreign exchange has been modest.
+- Interest expense the increase was attributable to the Company's financing activities resulting in the issuance of convertible debentures in June 2009, and reflects interest on the convertible debentures, accretion of the equity component of the convertible debentures, and amortization of deferred financing costs.
+During 2009, interest expense of \$348,000 was capitalized to petroleum and natural gas properties, specifically the Beetaloo Basin Project. - Interest income the decrease was attributable to a reduction in the cash available for investment and the interest rate earned on the investments. - Gain (loss) on foreign exchange during 2009, the gain on foreign exchange was primarily due to the payment of obligations for operating activities in Hungary during a period when the value of the Hungarian forint was declining relative to the US dollar.
+During 2010, the impact of foreign exchange was due to the weakening US dollar.

 The value of the US dollar strengthened relative to the Canadian dollar throughout the first quarter of 2009, but weakened for the remainder of the year.
-During 2010, the US dollar experienced periods of strengthening and weakening, and ended the period approximately where it began relative to the Canadian dollar.
+During 2010, the US dollar experienced periods of strengthening and weakening, and ended the period slightly below where it began relative to the Canadian dollar.